 The word credit is derived, very appropriately, from the Latin word for ‘to trust’. …the division of labour, from the very first moment it was applied, required the creation of a credit system of some kind.
 It was absolutely necessary to be able to trust one’s fellow workers’ promises to reward one appropriately at some future moment for one’s own products or services.
 It would have helped to have an enforcing authority, and that makes it all the more likely that trade was conducted in a regulated way, not by free individual option…it is obvious that a completely free market economy has rarely, if indeed ever, existed.
 We all rely on the existence of an enforcement system.
 We rely on the rule of law.

 Trade credit (bills of exchange) formed much of the “money” of the Middle Ages and facilitated the commercial expansion in the absence of adequate gold and silver supplies.
 Huge amounts were transferred using double-entry bookkeeping (the “Venetian Method”) without any cash changing hands.
 Bankers would settle accounts at the conto which concluded the fairs.
 In fact, this may have been the original purpose of the fairs, with retail trade being subsidiary.
-Eventually, as commerce became more and more important after 1600, these activities became centered in permanent banks and bourses established by the major port cities to facilitate the trading activities of merchants.
+Eventually, as commerce became more and more important after 1600, these economic activities were located in permanent banks and bourses established by the major port cities in order to facilitate the activities of merchants and the expansion of long-distance trade.

 Trade credit is the essential foundation of the whole economic system, and the essential financial problem of economic development is to monetise trade credit, to turn it into an instrument for transferring value, for measuring value and for storing value.
 Wray.
 121